computerguided/FCM/README.md

 The following sections give a short description of the FCM classes.
 For more detailed information, please refer to the documentation in the [doc](./doc) folder.

+For a discussion on the FCM from both critics and proponents see the ["Discussion"](#discussion) section.

 ## Functional Component

 The `FcmFunctionalComponent` is the base class for all functional components in the system.
 It provides a way to exchange data and events with other components.
 The functional component has a list of connected 'interfaces' on which messages can be both received and sent.
 The functional component also has a finite-state-machine that can be used to implement its behavior.